zstyblik/grafana.org/source/blog/2015-03-30-Grafana-2-Beta1.md

 The same rules still apply, anyone with the link can view it.
 You can set an expiration time if you want the snapshot to be removed after a certain time period.

+Dashboard snapshots are really useful when you want to share a whole dashboard or just a panel with an external client who do not have access to your Grafana instance.
+Instead of taking a picture you can snapshot the current visible data and share an interactive dashboard.
+It can also be used in combination with panel iframe embedding (mentioned below).

 ### Panel time overrides & timeshift

 In Grafana v2.x you can now override the relative time range for individual panels.
 You can also add a